PLT Production

 - Extracellular matrix components, adhesion molecules, and growth factors influence megakaryopoiesis

-Platelet Structure and Function
+Platelet Structure & Function

 -

-Platelets (Thrombocytes):
+Platelets (Thrombocytes)

 - Small, anucleate cell fragments produced by megakaryocytes